 Some large recruitment consultancies may provide career development programmes for graduates wanting to progress quickly.

 Recruitment consultants generally start work in the industry as trainees, working in a branch within a small team.
-On-the-job training and mentoring is provided in the first few months.

 As the role is target driven, progression largely depends on achieving and exceeding set targets.
 Career development depends to some extent on the size and structure of the employing agency and, if working for a small company, you may need to change employer or location to progress.
 The ability to sustain a strong performance is vital.